emard/ulx3s/doc/MANUAL.md

 re-plug USB to reload new eeprom content.

-# Programming over WiFi
+# Programming over WiFi (ESP32 firmware)

-ESP-32 provides standalone JTAG SVF player over web HTTP and TCP interface for programming and flashing in convenient and OS independent way.
+ESP-32 firmware provides standalone JTAG SVF player over web HTTP and TCP interface for programming and flashing in convenient and OS independent way.
 Web interface requires no client software installed but web browser.
 It is much faster than FT231X but still not as fast as FT2232.
 It accepts SVF files but you need to limit